On the Morse-Bott property of analytic functions on Banach spaces with Lojasiewicz exponent one half: Integrability and Morse--Bott conditions for the harmonic map energy and the area functions

-Following Lemaire and Wood \cite[Section 1]{Lemaire_Wood_2002}, we review the concept of \emph{integrability} of a \emph{Jacobi field} along a harmonic map, describe the relation between integrability and the Morse-Bott condition for the harmonic map energy function at a harmonic map.
-We then indicate some of the few examples where integrability is known for harmonic maps.\footnote{This appendix is quoted in full from Feehan and Maridakis \cite[Appendix A]{Feehan_Maridakis_Lojasiewicz-Simon_harmonic_maps_v5} and further edited.}
+Following Lemaire and Wood \cite[Section 1]{Lemaire_Wood_2002}, we review the concept of \emph{integrability} of a \emph{Jacobi field} along a harmonic map and describe the relation between integrability and the Morse--Bott condition for the harmonic map energy function at a harmonic map.
+We then list a few examples where integrability is known for harmonic maps.\footnote{This appendix is a revised version of Feehan and Maridakis \cite[Appendix A]{Feehan_Maridakis_Lojasiewicz-Simon_harmonic_maps_v5}.}